-The application prompts change regularly from year to year.
 You will find your essay prompts in the application at the time you apply.
 Read them carefully, and use your best writing skills to respond.
-All application essays are read as a part of BYU’s holistic admission review.
+All application essays are read as a part of BYU’s holistic admission review process.
 Tell us about the experiences and characteristics that are important to you as an individual.
-Here are a few tips as you prepare to write your essays:

 - Review the Aims of a BYU Education.
 To better understand these principles, feel free to read some collected talks about the aims.